-A spendthrift trust is any trust that contains clauses specifically aimed at preventing the beneficiaries from squandering their inheritance.
+A spendthrift trust is any trust that contains language specifically aimed at preventing beneficiaries from squandering their inheritance.
 People who want to leave substantial amounts of money to their adult children or grandchildren—but don't trust them to manage it wisely—often use spendthrift trusts.

-The trust prohibits the beneficiaries (the people who benefit from the trust) from spending or borrowing against the trust funds.
-Spendthrift language is also intended to prevent creditors from going after trust funds to pay what a beneficiary owes them.
+Additionally, spendthrift language is intended to prevent creditors from going after trust funds to pay what a beneficiary owes them.
 To be effective, the trust must contain very specific language.
 Here's a typical spendthrift provision you might find in a document creating such a trust:

 Except as otherwise provided in this trust agreement, all principal or income that is payable, or will become payable, to the beneficiary of any trust created by this agreement shall not be subject to anticipation, assignment, pledge, sale, or transfer in any manner.
 No beneficiary shall have the power to anticipate or encumber any such interest.
 No such interest, while in the possession of the trustee, shall be liable for, or subject to, the debts, contracts, obligations, liabilities, or torts of any beneficiary.
 Such interests shall also be free from any claim, control, or interference of the spouse of a married beneficiary, or the parent of a beneficiary.

 It isn't possible to lock up trust assets entirely.
-Under most states' laws, assets held in trust must be used to pay certain kinds of obligations, including child support, support of a spouse or former spouse, and debts incurred for necessities of life, such as food or shelter.
-Government claims may also be enforceable against trust assets.
+Under most states' laws, assets held in trust must be used to pay certain kinds of obligations, including child support, spousal support (alimony), and debts incurred for necessities of life, such as food or shelter.
+Government claims might also be enforceable against trust assets.

-State law may also put a limit on the amount of money that can be protected from creditors.
+State law might also limit the amount of money that can be protected from creditors.
 For example, in Oklahoma, creditors can take any income from trust property that exceeds $25,000 per year.
 (Okla.
 Stat.
 Ann. § 175.25.)
-But only a very large trust would generate $25,000 of income in a year.
+The first $25,000 is still protected.
+Notably, only a very large trust would generate more than $25,000 of income in a year.

-With a trust that is designed to keep money out of the hands of an improvident beneficiary, however, it's likely that most of the disbursements will be made to others—schools, landlords, and so on—on the beneficiary's behalf.
-If the trustee does give trust money directly to beneficiaries, they are free to spend it however they wish.
+A trust that's designed to keep money out of the hands of a beneficiary who can't manage finances can also provide for payments to be made to others—schools, landlords, and so on—on the beneficiary's behalf.
+If the trustee does give trust money directly to beneficiaries, they're free to spend it however they wish.